The city of Phoenix is committed to meeting your reasonable accommodation needs.

 What should I do if I suspect my reasonable accommodation request is being denied or ignored?

-- Contact the Equal Opportunity Department at the number below.
-Trained staff will review your concern and determine how to best handle the situation.
+- Contact the city ADA Coordinator at the number below.
+The coordinator will review your concern and determine how to best handle the situation.

 What do I do if I want to file a complaint?

-- Contact the Equal Opportunity Department.
-Trained staff will assess your complaint and determine if a violation has occurred.
+- Contact the city ADA Coordinator at the number below.
+The coordinator will assess your complaint and determine if a violation has occurred.

-What will the Equal Opportunity Department do with my complaint?
+What will the ADA Coordinator do with my complaint?

-- The incident will be reviewed to determine that this office has proper jurisdiction over the matter.
+- The coordinator will review your complaint to determine if this office has proper jurisdiction over the matter.

-- If this office has proper jurisdiction, an attempt will be made to resolve the complaint with all parties to the incident.
+- If this office has proper jurisdiction, an attempt will be made to resolve the complaint with all parties.

-- If a resolution is not possible, the assigned investigator will assess the case for the best course of action, which may involve an investigation.
+- If a resolution is not possible, the ADA Coordinator will assess the case for the best course of action, which may involve an investigation.

 Where can I get more information?